IAAA-Lab/Metadata-Monitoring/README.md

 ```
 This will download the neccessary software (if not performed previously) and will start the Fuseki web portal at  http://localhost:3030.

-The first time we access the portal, we need to login as 'admin' with password 'pass123'.
+The first time we access the portal at https://localhost:3030 , we need to login as 'admin' with password 'pass123'.
 In case of not specifying a password with the docker command, this password is auto-generated.
 In case of autogeneration, we need to check the logs (using 'docker logs') or directly the output if the -d option was not used.

 More information at: https://hub.docker.com/r/stain/jena-fuseki/